MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 1. [Create a client application](/azure/azure-arc/kubernetes/azure-rbac?tabs=AzureCLI#create-a-client-application).
 You'll refer to the client application when you use `kubectl` to connect within your network.

-#### Grant permissions for users on the cluster
+### Grant permissions for users on the cluster

 Assign roles to grant permissions to users of service principal names (SPNs) on the cluster.
 Use the `az role assignment` command.

-To assign roles on an AKS cluster, you must have **Owner** permission on the subscription, resource group, or cluster.
+To assign roles on an AKS hybrid cluster, you must have **Owner** permission on the subscription, resource group, or cluster.

 The following example uses [az role assignment](/cli/azure/role/assignment?view=azure-cli-latest&preserve-view=true) to assign the `Azure Arc Kubernetes Cluster Admin` role to the resource group that will contain the cluster.
 You can set the scope of the resource group before you create the cluster.